 We are constantly monitoring the entry regulations for our countries which are fluid and change often.
 In all cases, we would defer to local regulations.
 These are legal requirements, not imposed by AIFS.
 Some of our countries have been requesting the negative test result as an entry requirement for some time although the U.S. only recently posted the request itself, so we have been monitoring and will communicate all requirements to our students.

 AIFS Abroad will be strongly recommending vaccinations for our Summer 2021 participants and requiring them for our Fall 2021 participants and beyond.
 We will continue to monitor the information from our host countries and advise participants as entry protocol changes.
-Any legitimate exemption request to the vaccine requirement for Fall 2021 programs will be reviewed on a case-by-case basis at the request of the participant.

 If you have additional questions about AIFS Abroad’s policies and procedures and you are a student please contact your program advisor or your enrollment manager.
 If you are a university advisor or administrator please contact your regional representative or CFL Program Manager.
 View a list of the team here: https://www.aifsabroad.com/our-team/